dcflw/ckeditor5-build-docflow/README.md

-# CKEditor 5 build for Docflow
+# CKEditor 5 build for Docfield

 Based on the [Classic Editor](https://github.com/ckeditor/ckeditor5-editor-classic).